Housing & Mortgages for Gay & Lesbian Couples

 Again, this guide is a solid overview of how to approach purchasing or financing property if you are a same-sex couple.
 It should help you to understand the process and will hopefully help you to ask the right questions.
 It should not be a substitute for sound legal advice from an actual lawyer.
 If you do not have a lawyer, we’ve included some links below that will help you to get help or to find an attorney in your area.

-This is the web page for Joan M. Burda, the attorney that we consulted with for much of the information in this guide.
+This is the web space for Joan M. Burda at Justia.com, the attorney that we consulted with for much of the information in this guide.

 Gaylawnet.com is a clearinghouse for legal information that concerns the LGBT community.
 This link can help you to find a lawyer in your area who is familiar with LGBT legal issues.